chvsnaveen12/rv32ima_emu/README.md

 make
 ./emu openSBI_IMAGE LINUX_IMAGE DISK_IMAGE FDT_FILE
 ```
-This should drop you into a busybox rootfs without an init.
+Prebuilt binaries can be downloaded from releases.
+This shall drop you into a minimal busybox rootfs

 ## Exiting
 Since I haven't implemented a proper init system.
 The init file is essentially